tinne26/ggfnt/specification.md

 maskWidth, maskHeight uint8
-leftOffset, rightOffset int8 // I prefer "offsets" to "side bearings" terminology in this context topOffset, bottomOffset int8 // omitted if VertLayout is false. vertDrawHorzOffset int8 // omitted if VertLayout is false. leftOffset is *NOT APPLIED* on vert draws
+leftOffset, rightOffset int8 // I prefer "offsets" to "side bearings" terminology in this context topOffset, bottomOffset int8 // omitted if VertLayout is false. vertHorzOffset int8 // omitted if VertLayout is false. leftOffset is *NOT APPLIED* on vert draws
 ```

 Glyph data is easy to look up thanks to the `GlyphMaskOffsets` index.
 Data is encoded using raster commands, which are sequences of "control codes" and data: